Where to set up a Multinational Business – Part 4: Europe

 Irish trading companies also enjoy a low 12.5% tax rate and have proven useful for certain international commerce companies, including e-commerce.

-Companies seeking an Electronic Money Institution license may consider Lithuania to base their operations.
+Companies seeking an Electronic Money Institution or banking license may consider Lithuania to base their operations.
 This Baltic country offers some of the most straightforward processes across the EU to be licensed.

 Dutch companies may be useful in an international structure for certain holdings or to exploit certain IP held abroad as there are no withholding taxes on certain royalties.

-For its part, Luxembourg companies have been traditionally used as holding companies for large multinational conglomerates, for investment funds and private wealth management companies, which enjoy tax exemptions, or for holding IP as there may be an 80% income tax exemption on income derived from IP assets.
+For its part, Luxembourg companies have been traditionally used as holding companies for large multinational conglomerates, for investment funds and private wealth management companies, which enjoy tax exemptions, or for holding IP as there may be an 80% income tax exemption on income derived from IP assets provided that the IP fulfills nexus requirements – there should be some R&D related expenditure.

 The bottom line is that there are many potential benefits for multinational businesses by incorporating in the best strategic jurisdiction based on their requirements.
 Certain jurisdictions are more favorable or provide more benefits for certain type of businesses and purposes.
 By leveraging these global structuring opportunities you can effectively optimize your business.